mathewar/dailycheckin/README.md

    - Navigate to "APIs & Services" > "Library"
    - Search for "Generative Language API" and enable it

-4. **Pricing**: Gemini Pro has a generous free tier with 15 requests per minute, 1500 requests per day.
+4. **Pricing**: Gemini 2.0 Flash has a generous free tier with 15 requests per minute, 1500 requests per day.
 Paid usage starts at very low rates.

 ### ElevenLabs API Key (for Text-to-Speech)